boyu29/boyu29.github.io/index.md

 ### LEADERSHIP ACTIVITIES
 ***

-#### Head of  Media Department | EE New Media Team
+#### Head of  Media Department | EE New Media Team (Oct.
+2018 – Sep.
+2019)

-Led the official social media studio of College of Electrical Engineering; increased the number of followers from 6,000+ to 10,000+
+- Led the official social media studio of College of Electrical Engineering; increased the number of followers from 6,000+ to 10,000+

 ### HONORS AND AWARDS